The Catalan Sardana: a guide to getting off on the right foot

 Where can you see sardana performances?

 All year long numerous sardana performances take place in Barcelona.
-They are done either by amateurs or by professionals.
+They are done either by amateurs or by fans of this dance who participate in championships.
 You will recognise the latter by their traditional costumes and their laced espadrilles.

 - In front of Barcelona cathedral: February to July, Saturdays at around 6:30pm and Sundays and holidays at noon.